Chamith-Dilshan/ScholarSync_UI_Build/README.md

 This project is licensed under the [MIT License](LICENSE).

-For more information or questions, please contact me.
+For more information or questions, contact me.